Lake Tahoe Summer Events 2019

 What better way to enjoy a beautiful early summer day in Lake Tahoe than with celebrated brews from around the world?
 Nearly 40 brewers will set up shop along the shore, and you can pair these with delicious bites from local eateries.
-Parking is free, however, the event is walking distance from our rental homes in the Sierra Shores luxury lakeside residences.
+Parking is free, however, the event is walking distance from many area lodgings.

 Click here for a full schedule, ticket information, and more.